Apple set to face fine under EU's landmark Digital Markets Act, sources say

 The regulators charged in June that the iPhone maker had breached the bloc's tech rules.
 The charge against Apple was the first by the Commission under its Digital Markets Act (DMA).

-Apple and the European Commission did not immediately respond to Reuters requests for comment.
+Apple declined to comment.
+The European Commission did not immediately respond to Reuters request for comment.